 • “The Unique Causation Burdens Facing the Toxic Tort Plaintiff - An Argument for Application of the Substantial Factor Test,” New York Environmental Lawyer, Vol. 17, No. 1, Winter 1997, New York State Bar Association.
 Ms. Capone won a distinguished writing award for this piece.

-• Chair and Host, ABA Torts Trial & Insurance Practice Section, Aviation & Space Law Committee, Annual Symposium, Washington, D.C., October 2008;
+• Chair, ABA Tort Trial and Insurance Practice Section, Aviation & Space Law Committee, Washington, D.C., Washington, D.C., October 2008;

-• Planning Committee Chair and Moderator, ATC Litigation Panel, ABA Torts Trial & Insurance Practice Section, Aviation and Space Law Committee, Washington, D.C., October 2007;
+• Moderator, ATC Litigation Panel, ABA Tort Trial and Insurance Practice Section, Aviation and Space Law Committee, Washington, D.C., October 2007;

 • Judge, ABA Student Division Region 2 Negotiation Competition, St. John’s University School of Law, Jamaica, NY, November 2006;